penninesoaringclub/newsletter/content/posts/2025-01/index.md

 *Andy Archer, Sites Officer*

-The gate code for Winter Hill has been changed as of Friday 10th Jan 25 @3pm.
+The gate code for Winter Hill has been changed as of Friday 10th January.

 Please contact a member of the committee for the new gate code (WhatsApp/text/Telegram/email/FB messenger)